-Vrindavan Vrindavan is the most important place and it hosts many old and new temples related to Lord Krishna.
-Major temples situated in Vrindavan includes Prem Mandir, Sri Banke Bihari Temple, ISKON Temple also called Krishna Balaram Mandir, Mata Vaishnov Devi Temple and Vrindavan Chandrodaya Mandir (Under Construction).
+Vrindavan is the most important place and it hosts many old and new temples related to Lord Krishna.
+Major temples situated in Vrindavan includes Prem Mandir, Sri Banke Bihari Temple, ISKON Temple also called Krishna Balaram Mandir, Mata Vaishno Devi Temple and Vrindavan Chandrodaya Mandir (Under Construction).

 Temples Situated in Gokul Gokul is another important religious place in Mathura as Lord Krishna spent his childhood here.
 Temples in Gokul are smaller in size and several in number and they are dedicated to Lord Krishna and Lord Balram.
 Gokul Barrage is constructed on river Yamuna and there are many ghats from the times of Lord Krishna.
 An important thing about Gokul is that Non-Veg food is strictly prohibited here.

 Temples Situated in Govardhan and Govardhan Pilgrimage Govardhan town is situated nearly 25Km from Vrindavan and 30 Km from Gokul.
-Govardhan is famous for Goverdhan Hill and devotees come here to perform 21km long Parikrama (circumambulation) around the Goverdhan Hill.
+Govardhan is famous for Goverdhan Hill and devotees come here to perform 21km long Parikrama (circumambulation) around the Govardhan Hill.
 The end of Parikrama is marked by a close-ended lake called Mansi Ganga.
-Important place of worship in Goverdhan include Shri Haridev ji Temple, Mukharbind Temple and Radha Kund.
+An important place of worship in Goverdhan include Shri Haridev Ji Temple, Mukharbind Temple, and Radha Kund.